codecat/blog/content/2015-10-25-serious-ranker.md

 title = "What I learned from The Serious Ranker" date = 2015-10-25 path = "2015/10/what-i-learned-from-the-serious-ranker"

+[extra]
+og_description = "Designing a third-party leaderboard for an FPS game, and its progression towards its end-of-life."
 +++

 This is a post I've wanted to do for a while.
 It's about a leaderboard design and its progression towards its end-of-life.
 I'm posting this in the hope that it will be useful to people, you could learn something from this!